fictional-tribble-2/ABI/README.md

 await dao.closeForecasting({ from: creator })
 ```

+## Note that after forecasting end you will have 45 days to start your crowdsale.

 ## In case you are using Custom Crowdsale, skip step 7 and head to the step 8.1.

 ### 7. Create token